Not everybody believes that market research helps with product development:

 To be effective and help with product development and introduction market research needs to do two key things:

-1. It has to get into the DNA of customers (either businesses or consumers) and really understand: habits, beliefs, preferences, motivations and the unmet needs that exist.
-Once you have these insights you can start to develop your existing proposition or come up with something completely new and you can use both qualitative and quantitative research to do this.
+- It has to get into the DNA of customers (either businesses or consumers) and really understand: habits, beliefs, preferences, motivations and the unmet needs that exist.
+Once you have these insights you can start to develop your existing proposition or come up with something completely new.
+You can use both qualitative and quantitative research to do this.